How to deal with SMS spam

 Pay attention to links and content

-Check if your mobile number is available on the Internet
+Check if your mobile number is available on the internet

 Julie Meldgård Nielsen